-- Existing drawings provided by BCNPHA. - Floor plans and elevation drawings are included in Appendix A for reference. - Preliminary design concept discussed during a meeting on June 25, 2024 with the team.
+- Existing drawings provided by BCNPHA - Floor plans and elevation drawings are included in Appendix A for reference. - Architectural drawings such as site plan drawings are not available for our review. - Preliminary design concept discussed during a meeting on June 25, 2024 with the team.